Communication situations are any kind of situation in which communication takes place.

 The subject and context of the conversation may be formal or informal, depending on the situation.

-A front-end software developer sends a direct message to a back-end software developer sitting next to her, via a team communication app: “Do you have a minute?”.
+Example: A front-end software developer sends a direct message to a back-end software developer sitting next to her, via an employee communication app: “Do you have a minute?”.
 She wants to ask him about a specific piece of code.

-Although the back-end software developer in question has his headphones on and is seemingly fully-focused on a task at hand, he takes off the said headphones and engages in a quick conversation with the front-end software developer.
+Although the back-end software developer in question has his headphones on and is seemingly fully-focused on his task, he takes off the headphones and engages in a quick conversation with her.

 This is a case when a written conversation leads to a face-to-face verbal conversation.